DFHack/dfhack/docs/builtins/kill-lua.rst

 Tags: system
 :dfhack-keybind:`kill-lua`

+:index:`Gracefully stops any currently-running Lua scripts.
-Gracefully stops any currently-running Lua scripts.
-Use this command to stop a misbehaving script that appears to be stuck.
+<kill-lua; Gracefully stops any currently-running Lua scripts.>` Use this
+command to stop a misbehaving script that appears to be stuck.

 Usage::